Zhuofeng-Li/TEG-Benchmark/README.md

 ## Our experiments

-Please check experiment results and analysis from our [paper](https://arxiv.org/abs/2406.10310).
+Please check the experimental results and analysis from our [paper](https://arxiv.org/abs/2406.10310).

 ## Star and Cite